visgl/loaders.gl/modules/wms/docs/formats/wms.md

 [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) (Web Map Service) is a standardized protocol for serving geo-referenced **map images** over the internet.

-WMS was standardized in 1999 as a way to .
+WMS was standardized in 1999 as a way to serve map images over the web.

 ## Characteristics

-WMS is not a single file format but rather a protocol, specifying a number of required and optional requests.
-Some requests return binary images, and some return metadata formatted as XML (text) responses.
-The XML responses are fairly detailed and some variations exists, so when working with WMS it is typically useful to have access to pre-tested parsers for each response type.
+WMS is not a file format but rather a protocol, specifying a set of requests that the server should implement.
+Some WMS protocol requests return binary images, and some return metadata formatted as XML text responses.

+The XML responses have a fairly detailed structure and some variations exists, so when working with WMS it is typically useful to have access to well-tested parsers for each XML response type.

 ## Request Types